8 Tips To Prepare Your Amazon PPC Campaigns for Black Friday & Cyber Monday

 5. Launch Special Black Friday & Cyber Monday Campaigns

-You can look at the historical search term data from the previous year’s Black Friday and Cyber Monday sales period and identify the sale-related keywords that converted well for your brand.
+You can look at the historical search term report’s data from the previous year’s Black Friday and Cyber Monday sales period and identify the sale-related keywords that converted well for your brand.

 While it is tempting to target high search volume keywords such as “Black Friday” or “Cyber Monday deals,” we do not recommend doing so if low ACOS is your objective because they will not only have a very high CPC but also an extremely low conversion rate due to a lack of clear buying intent.